neuralconfig/wifi-test/README.md

    - Generates a configuration with scanning for hidden networks enabled
    - Uses debug mode for more verbose output
    - Attempts multiple connection strategies if needed
+   - Detects authentication failures and incorrect passwords
+   - Allows interactive retries with new passwords if authentication fails
 5. Obtains an IP address via DHCP
 6. Verifies connection status and reports signal strength
 7. Pings each target in the list using the wireless interface